Why you can trust Tom's Guide

 When it did hold a connection, I was able to stream music within a 40-foot range.
 Another perk of having Bluetooth 5.0 is the option to connect to multiple devices simultaneously.
 The feature runs well, and I enjoyed the freedom of managing playback from my MacBook control panel while streaming Spotify on my smartphone.

-For $79, you should not overlook the Anker SoundCore Liberty Air as a potential AirPods alternative.
+For such little cash, you should not overlook the Anker SoundCore Liberty Air as a potential AirPods alternative.
 These earbuds provide more comfort, better noise isolation and even better sound than its competitor, at half the price.
 But that doesn’t make the Liberty Air superior to the AirPods.

-In fact, there are other truly wireless models that cost more and less than $100 that rise above the Liberty Air – the JLab JBuds Air ($49) and Jabra Elite 65t ($151) are two that come to mind.
-Nonetheless, if you’re an Anker fan who wants something more versatile than the AirPods and at a lower cost, you could do a lot worse than these buds.
+In fact, there are other truly wireless models that also cost even less than $100 while rising above the Liberty Air – the JLab JBuds Air come to mind.
+Nonetheless, if you’re an Anker fan who wants something more versatile than the AirPods and at a lower cost, you could do a lot worse than this pair of buds.